American Guinea Pigs are one of the most popular Guinea Pig breeds.

 When you’re doing the weekly buffing, take the opportunity to check for any possible issues – make sure all is okay with eyes, ears, skin and bum!
 If you’ve any concerns, consult with a vet and also ensure your critter’s nails don’t get overlong while you’re at it.

 Can American Guinea Pigs live together ?

 Guinea pigs are social creatures and enjoy the company of a small group.
 Same sex pairs are a great match if you dont want to have baby Guinea pigs!
-It’s advisable to get males nutured should you be keeping more than one Male together.
-They can become territorial and agressive towards eachother if not.
+It’s advisable to get males neutered should you be keeping more than one Male together.
+They can become territorial and aggressive towards each other if not.